Motus Docs

 What is Motus?

-The Motus Wildlife Tracking System (hereafter Motus: Latin for movement or motion) is an international collaborative research network that uses cooperative automated radio telemetry to track small flying organisms (birds, bats, and insects).
+The (hereafter Motus: Latin for movement or motion) is an international collaborative research network that uses cooperative automated radio telemetry to track small flying organisms (birds, bats, and insects).
 The system enables the conservation science community to undertake cost-effective, impactful research and education on the ecology and conservation of hundreds of species simultaneously.
 Motus is a program of Birds Canada in collaboration with a wide network of researchers and organizations.
 Motus collaborators deploy small radio transmitters that are detected by Motus stations placed at strategic locations throughout the landscape which can detect tags up to 20 km away.
 Depending on the configuration of a receiver array, tags can be monitored continuously, or as they occupy space monitored by other stations in the landscape.
 From the outset the philosophy behind Motus has been that we should all be working together.
 Motus harnesses the collective power of individuals and organizations into a coordinated coalition that expands the scale and amplifies the impact of everyone’s work, and optimizes scarce research and conservation dollars.

 How to get involved in station network development